p1gyy/hyprland-dots/README.md

 ### Installation:
+**NOTES:**
-<p>NOTE: SDDM does not support symlinks for themes, you have to manually copy the theme to the correct directory</p>
+* SDDM does not support symlinks for themes, you have to manually copy the theme to the correct directory
-<p>If there already is a .conf file in /etc/sddm.conf.d, delete it before copying sddm.conf.</p>
+* If there already is a .conf file in /etc/sddm.conf.d, delete it before copying sddm.conf.
+* This installation guide is made to work with arch, but should also work in other distros with some modification

 ```bash
 sudo pacman -S hyprland hyprlock hyprpaper kitty waybar wofi sddm stow polkit-gnome ttf-terminess-nerd adw-gtk-theme